The questions every marketing manager should ask before hiring a PR agency

 1. What is your experience and track record in our industry/niche?

-The purpose of this question is to establish the relevant experience of the PR agency to your specific industry or requirements and whether they understand the trends, dynamics and nuances that run through the sectors in which you wish to build your reputation.
-You want a clear view of whether they have run successful campaigns and tactics and what outcomes they have delivered.
+Understanding the PR agency’s experience in your industry is essential.
+Knowledge of the trends, dynamics and nuances that run through the sectors in which you wish to build your reputation is key You want a clear view of whether they have run successful campaigns and tactics and what outcomes they have delivered.

-You also want to understand how connected they are so that you can be confident that when you hire the agency, they already have established relationships with the critical journalists and editors in your specific sector.
-If they do, it means they clearly have experience working with them and know what specific material publications will and won’t accept – some have a news bias, others may prefer thought leadership, some accept pre-written articles, while others prefer to work from an interview with a subject matter expert.
-They will have intimate knowledge of the journalists’ likes and dislikes and can successfully pitch story ideas every time.
+You also want to be confident that when you hire the agency, they already have established relationships with the critical journalists and editors in your specific sector.
+This means they have experience working with them and know what specific material publications will and won’t accept – some have a news bias, others may prefer thought leadership, some accept pre-written articles, while others prefer to work from an interview with a subject matter expert.
+A PR firm with intimate knowledge of the journalists’ likes and dislikes can successfully pitch story ideas every time.

 Ultimately, the more specialised and experienced the agency is in your sector, the more successful it will be in delivering phenomenal results for your brand.